+Grade: 6 (+3)/10.
+The estimates are slightly off comparing to the keys (But I think maybe the keys are wrong…I am not sure… if the keys are wrong, you get 9 points for this question).
+Provide some descriptive statistics on the sample

 C. Methods: The odds of subjects dying within 5 years of study enrollment were compared across groups of subjects defined by a continuous measure of serum LDL level.
 Using logistic regression methods with robust standard errors, we estimated the average odds ratio, for which the odds of 5 year mortality for subjects with a higher serum LDL level are divided by the odds of 5 year mortality for subjects with a serum LDL level 1 mg/dL less than that in the higher group.
 We also created a Wald-based 95% confidence interval for this odds ratio point estimate and tested the null hypothesis that the odds ratio was equal to 1, which is equivalent to saying that the odds of 5 year mortality are not associated with serum LDL levels.
 Results: From logistic regression analysis, we estimate that in the group with a higher serum LDL level, the odds of 5 year mortality are an average of 0.7744% lower than in the group with a serum LDL level 1 mg/dL less than that in the higher group, corresponding to an odds ratio point estimate of 0.9923.
 A Wald-based 95% confidence interval suggests that this odds ratio point estimate would not be unusual if in the group with a higher serum LDL level, the odds of 5 year mortality were an average of 1.419% to 0.1255% lower than in the group with a serum LDL level 1 mg/dL less than that in the higher group, corresponding to an odds ratio confidence interval of 0.9858 to 0.9987.
 A Wald-based two-sided p value of 0.019 suggests that at the 0.05 significance level, we can with high confidence reject the null hypothesis that the odds of 5 year mortality are not associated with serum LDL levels in favor of the alternative hypothesis that the odds of 5 year mortality are associated with serum LDL levels.

+Grade: 6(+3)/10.
+Same as above…